Barth, Germany: History

+Middle Ages

 Barth dates back to the medieval German Ostsiedlung, before which the area was settled by Wends of the Liuticians or Rani tribe.
 Jaromar II, Danish prince of Rügen, granted the town Lübeck law in 1255.
 In the same document, he agreed to remove his burgh, Borgwall or Neue Burg, then on the northwestern edge of the town's projected limits.
 Another Wendish burgh, Alte Burg near today's train station, was not used anymore.
 The German town was set up on empty space between the burghs.
 Not a member of the Hanseatic League, the town never grew to the importance and size of neighboring Hanseatic towns like Stralsund.
-The last prince of Rügen, Witzlaw III, erected a court at the site of former Neue Burg in 1315.
+The last prince of Rügen, Vitslav III, erected a court at the site of former Neue Burg in 1315.
 He often resided in Barth.